bghgary/glTF-Assets-Viewer/README.md

 # How to add your engine
 Add your engine in [assets/json/engines.json](assets/json/engines.json)
 - Provide a URL to your engine with the url property containing template strings for asset {assetUrl} and camera position {cameraPosition}.
+The provided camera positions are **right-handed**.

 i.e.:
 ```